Declandavies1996/Weather_Console_App/README.md

-#Weather Console Application using OpenWeather API
-This project is a simple weather console application built using Python and the OpenWeatherMap API.
-By developing this application, you will have learned several fundamental Python concepts and gained practical experience in working with external APIs and handling JSON data.

-Python Concepts Learned:
-Importing Modules:
+# Weather Information Retrieval using `requests` Library - Read Me

+Welcome to the Weather Information Retrieval project utilizing the `requests` library!
+This project provides a practical demonstration of using the `requests` library in Python to interact with external APIs and retrieve weather data from OpenWeatherMap.
+By following this guide, you'll learn how to set up your API key, retrieve weather information for a specific city, and handle the API response using the `requests` library.

+## Project Overview

-The import requests statement at the beginning of the code demonstrates how to import external modules in Python.
-The requests module is used to make HTTP requests to the OpenWeatherMap API.
+The provided code demonstrates how to use the `requests` library to fetch weather information for a given city from the OpenWeatherMap API.
+The main components of this project include:

-Variables and String Formatting:
-Throughout the code, you'll encounter the use of variables to store data such as the API key, base URL, city name, weather description, temperature, and humidity.
-The f-string formatting method is used to seamlessly integrate variables into strings.

-User Input:
-The input() function is used to collect user input for the city name.
-This showcases how to interact with users within a command-line environment.

-Function Definition and Usage:
+1. **API Key Setup**: Before running the application, you'll need to obtain an API key from OpenWeatherMap and replace `'Enter API Key Here'` with your actual API key in the code.

-The get_weather(city_name) function is defined to make a request to the OpenWeatherMap API using the provided city name and API key.
-This function encapsulates the API call and JSON parsing.
+2. **Function Definition**: The `get_weather(city_name)` function is defined to make an API request to OpenWeatherMap using the provided city name and API key.
+This function encapsulates the API call and JSON parsing process.

-HTTP Requests:
-The requests.get() method is utilized to send a GET request to the OpenWeatherMap API.
-The response received contains weather data in JSON format.
+3. **API Request**: The `requests.get()` method sends a GET request to the OpenWeatherMap API using the constructed URL.
+The API response contains weather data in JSON format.

-JSON Parsing:
-The response.json() method is used to parse the JSON data from the API response into a Python dictionary.
-This demonstrates how to work with JSON data in Python.
+4. **JSON Parsing**: The `response.json()` method parses the JSON data from the API response into a Python dictionary (`data`).
+This allows you to access and utilize the weather information.

-Conditional Statements:
-A conditional statement (if weather_data['cod'] == 200) is used to check if the API response indicates a successful retrieval of weather data.
-Depending on the result, the program either displays weather information or informs the user that the city was not found.

-Accessing Dictionary Values:
-The code accesses specific values within the nested dictionaries of the JSON response.
-For example, weather_data['weather'][0]['description'] retrieves the weather description.

-Formatted Output:
-The program uses print() statements to display weather information in a user-friendly format.
-This involves string concatenation and formatting using variables.
+5. **Display Weather Information**: The code checks the API response code (`cod`) to determine if the city was found (`cod == 200`).
+If found, the weather description, temperature, and humidity are extracted from the JSON response and displayed to the user.

-How to Run the Application:
+## How to Run the Application

-Obtain an API Key:
-Before running the application, sign up on the OpenWeatherMap website and obtain an API key.
-Replace 'Enter API Key Here' with your actual API key in the API_KEY variable.
+1. **Obtain an API Key**: Sign up on the OpenWeatherMap website to acquire an API key.
+Replace `'Enter API Key Here'` with your actual API key in the `API_KEY` variable.

-Run the Application:
-Run the Python script in a terminal or command prompt.
-You will be prompted to enter the name of a city.
-After entering the city name, the application will fetch and display the current weather details using the OpenWeatherMap API.
+2. **Run the Application**: Execute the Python script in a terminal or command prompt.
+You'll be prompted to enter the name of a city.
+After providing the city name, the application will fetch and display the current weather details using the OpenWeatherMap API.

-Learning Outcome:
+## Learning Outcomes

-By working on this project, you will have gained a solid understanding of using Python to interact with external APIs, make HTTP requests, and parse JSON data.
-Additionally, you'll have honed your skills in variables, user input, conditional statements, and formatted output.
-This project serves as a practical introduction to real-world data retrieval and manipulation within a simple command-line application.
+By engaging with this project, you'll achieve the following learning outcomes:

+- **API Key Integration**: Learn how to securely integrate an API key into your Python code to authenticate API requests.

+- **HTTP Requests**: Gain hands-on experience making HTTP GET requests to external APIs using the `requests` library.

+- **JSON Handling**: Understand how to parse JSON data from API responses and extract relevant information for further processing.

+- **Function Usage**: Learn the importance of function definition and usage to encapsulate and modularize code functionality.

+- **User Interaction**: Discover how to interact with users by collecting input and providing output within a command-line environment.

+- **Conditional Statements**: Develop skills in implementing conditional statements to make decisions based on API response data.

+- **Data Display**: Learn how to format and display retrieved data in a user-friendly manner using print statements and string formatting.

+## Next Steps

+Upon completing this project, you'll be well-equipped to explore more advanced projects and concepts related to API integration, data manipulation, and building interactive applications using Python.
+Consider expanding your knowledge by working on projects that involve data visualization, database integration, and web application development.
+Happy coding!